abdoitman/Contest-API/README.md

 uvicorn server_api:app --reload
 ```
 ### Game Seeds
-At first to ensure a fair game among all teams, a series of random numbers with a fixed seed are generated in the API that will later be used as a random seed for each game to ensure that all teams play at most 10 **random** games, but **all teams** play the **same** random 10 games. <br>
+At first to ensure a fair game among all teams, a series of random numbers with a fixed seed are generated each time a team tries to play a game.
+Each of these random numbers will later be used as a random seed for each game to ensure that all teams play at most 10 **random** games and **all teams** play the **same** 10 random games. <br>

 *For example:* if Team A have played 4 games on the server already, then their next game seed will be the fifth in the list, while Team B is on the second seed because they played only one time before. <br>